Best DSLR Cameras iMore 2021

 My final thoughts

 DSLRs are not as antiquated or outdated as the mirrorless camera makers advertise.
 Today, they're every bit as capable of competing with mirrorless models in size, weight, and function.
 So despite phones being so capable, it's still worth it to buy a digital camera in 2020.
 The one camera that stands out is Nikon's D850.
-It's pricey, yes, but it's worth the investment.
+It's pricey, yes, but it's an investment that will pay off.

-The megapixel count and dynamic range of this model are out of this world.
+The megapixel count and dynamic range on the D850 are out of this world.
 Its tank-like build holds up to weather challenges, travels, and daily use.
 I've carried this model from coast to coast for two years with nary a problem.
 And because Nikon has hundreds of high-quality lenses on the market, if you're already a Nikon photographer, it's a no-brainer to upgrade to the D850.

 Credits — The team that worked on this guide